loading basketball nba ishaan mishra

 As we move further out in the logo system you will see the leaf and the lightning bold icons which are extremely important in the oncoming technological and environmental context that we try and preach at The Cool Down and integral to building a planet that is here for multiple future generations to come.
 The bolt stands for power and energy focused issues that TCD would cover, ways to practically target energy saving as renewables and resources to help expand access and replace our aging grid.
 Especially the website and how it would use search engine optimization to give people entry point to make going green as frictionless as possible.

 The website, which was developed in collaboration with Cat Oshiro and built on wordpress, focuses on providing insightful and actionable information related to climate change, sustainability, and eco-friendly living, catering to both individual consumers and businesses.
 It is the only climate brand that reaches 1 in 8 Americans every month.
 The website’s purpose is to serve as a platform for spreading a positive message about sustainability and providing accurate information to help individuals and businesses make more informed and eco-friendly decisions.
+This approach replaced doom-scrolling with decision-making and measurable adoption pathways.

 While from a marketplace perspective and eventual revenue standpoint, the lightning bolt has a very practical use case in the system, however I felt like similar to the globe's role in anchoring the design work in a diverse and inclusive vibe the final icon is the leaf icon that sits next to the letter forms.
 The leaf stands for nature, sustainability and the environmental aspects of what we cover, and it really has a sense of reverence for the planet that we are protecting.
 It cleverly gives us a chance to showcase the C and the D lettering within the leaf to connotate "Cool Down" and is strong enough to stand on it's own almost like a stamp.